-- Use the layout and arrangement of building frontages to define what is public and private, creating or contributing to a perimeter block form of development to safeguard the prevailing character of the local area, including the contribution made by public, communal and private gardens; - 8.
-Promote physical and mental health and wellbeing including incorporating measures to promote opportunities for physical activity and active travel; respect the amenity of residential and other surrounding properties; and not unacceptably affect the health, wellbeing, safety and amenity of surrounding areas and wider city; - Use detailed design measures which relate to the human scale, through the articulation and fenestration of the building and attention to detail of the ground floor and its relationship to the public realm; - 10.
-Treat the space around and between buildings with equal importance to the building itself, to achieve a high-quality environment, particularly of hard and soft boundary landscape and interface with the public street; - 11.
-Ensure developments aid legibility and way finding by defining the hierarchy of streets and using 'local landmarks' where appropriate; and that streets and spaces within developments are designed to protect, enhance or create views into and out of the development to existing and proposed on and off-site buildings and landscapes.
-These may include landmark buildings, heritage assets, open spaces, the waterfront and other key or distinctive Southampton features; - 12.
-Ensure the proposal will not inappropriately prejudice the ability of an adjoining site to be (re)developed.
+- Treat the space around and between buildings with equal importance to the building itself, to achieve a high quality environment, particularly of hard and soft boundary landscape and interface with the public street; - 8.
+Use the layout and arrangement of building frontages to define what is public and private, creating or contributing to a perimeter block form of development to safeguard the prevailing character of the local area, including the contribution made by public, communal and private gardens; - Promote physical and mental health and wellbeing including incorporating measures to promote opportunities for physical activity and active travel; respect the amenity of residential and other surrounding properties; and not unacceptably affect the health, wellbeing, safety and amenity of surrounding areas and wider city; - 10.
+Use detailed design measures which relate to the human scale, through the articulation and fenestration of the building and attention to detail of the ground floor and its relationship to the public realm; - 11.
+Treat the space around and between buildings with equal importance to the building itself, to achieve a high-quality environment, particularly of hard and soft boundary landscape and interface with the public street; - 12.
+Not inappropriately prejudice the ability of an adjoining site to be (re)developed.